 A serving of the chicken orzo recipe on a plate.

-How to Make this Chicken and Orzo Recipe
+How to Make Chicken Orzo

 Season and Sear the Chicken